AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in September 2022

++++**Maintenance Update on September 22, 2022**

+**Cannot close user card in update stream**

+*Updates*

+When a user is viewing updates and hovers over a name, a card with details about the user whose name it is opens and does not close automatically.
+The page is unresponsive until the card is manually closed by clicking the X in the upper-right corner.

++++

 +++**Maintenance Update on September 15, 2022**

 **"[!UICONTROL Someone else tried to save this project]" error when entering hours**